Netflix/consoleme/README.md

 ### Configure your browser

+You can either use the `example_config/example_config_development.yaml` as your configuration to override the user you are authenticated as for development, or you can Configure a header injector such as [Requestly](https://www.requestly.in/) to inject user / group headers.
+By default, the header names are in your configuration file.
+In our example configurations, they are specified in `example_config_base.yaml` under the `auth.user_header_name` and `auth.groups_header_name` keys.
+The user header should be an email address, i.e.
+ `you@example.com`.
+The groups header should be a list of comma-separated groups that you are a member of, i.e.
-Configure a header injector ([Requestly](https://www.requestly.in/) is recommended) to inject user / group headers.
-Your group headers should contain a comma-separated list of google groups.
-You can see which headers are being passed to ConsoleMe by visiting the `/myheaders` endpoint in ConsoleMe.
+ `group1@example.com,group2@example.com,groupx@example.com`.
+You can see which headers are being passed to ConsoleMe by visiting the [`/myheaders` endpoint](http://localhost:8081/myheaders) in ConsoleMe.

 > Make sure you have at least two groups in your list, otherwise every time you visit your local consoleme Role page it will auto-login to the console with your one role.